AmirHSoukhteh/Bitcoin-now/README.md

 # Bitcoin-now
-Mini project for get price of bitcoin
+Mini project to get the price of Bitcoin and say it out loud.